Blangpidie

-Blangpidie or Blang Pidie is a town in the Aceh province of Indonesia and it is the capital of Southwest Aceh Regency.
+Blangpidie or Blang Pidie is a town in the Aceh province of Indonesia and the capital of Southwest Aceh Regency.
 Blangpidie is located on the west coast of Sumatra island and the main Banda Aceh — Medan road passes through the town.

 Demography

 The population of Blangpidie District at the 2020 Census was 23,810 persons.
-The official estimate as at mid 2021 was 24,085, comprising 12,011 males and 12,074 females.
+The official mid-2024 population estimate was 23,980.

 Transportation

 The city is served by the Blangpidie Airport (IATA: KJX).